opendnssec/opendnssec-manual/wiki/configuration/kaspxml.md

         ...
     </Policy>

 Each policy is included in the `<Policy>...</Policy>` elements.
-Each policy has a "name" attribute giving the name of the policy.
+Each policy has a `name` attribute giving the name of the policy.
 The name is used to link a policy and the zones signed using it; each policy must have a unique name.
-The policy named "default" is special, as it is associated with all zones that do not have a policy explicitly associated with them.
+The policy named `default` is special, as it is associated with all zones that do not have a policy explicitly associated with them.
 A policy can have a description associated with it.
 Unlike XML comments, the description can be understood by programs and may be used to document the policy, e.g. a future GUI may display a list of policies along with their description and ask you to select one for editing.

 ### Signatures